 DEVELOPMENTAL CRIME PREVENTION

-The community may focus on helping teachers develop self-control in young people,
+community may focus on helping teachers develop self-control in young people, provide

 property more secure.

-behavior and confirm the hypothesis that early childhood factors are important precursors
+development of antisocial behavior and confirm the hypothesis that early childhood factors

-factors: socially disruptive behavior, cognitive deficits, and poor parenting.
-Experiments
+important delinquency risk factors: socially disruptive behavior, cognitive deficits, and

-Prevention - Richard E. Tremblay, Wendy M. Craig - Crime and Justice, Vol. 19,
+Richard E. Tremblay, Wendy M. Craig - Crime and Justice, Vol. 19, Building a Safer

 Abstract: Developmental and early intervention strategies for the reduction and prevention